9leks/reddit-account-analyser/README.md

 ## App Info

 Gives an analysis of any Reddit account.

-Built with Vue and chart.js.
+Built with Vue.

 ### Author